vodquang96/django-anymail/docs/sending/anymail_additions.rst

         ESPs have differing restrictions on tags.
 For portability, it's best to stick with strings that start with an alphanumeric character.
-(Also, PostMark only allows a single tag per message.)
+(Also, Postmark only allows a single tag per message.)

     .. caution::